themiscadiz/API_Assignment/README.md

     </code></pre>

 **The getWheather() function is to access the result of the API.
-From console rou are going to be able to see the results of the API.
+From console you are going to be able to see the results from the API call.
-To Acces a specific data you need to access it as an array: ex. <code> var_name = result[0].LocalObservationDateTime; </code>
+To Acces specific data you need to access it as an array: ex. <code> var_name = result[0].LocalObservationDateTime; </code>

 #### Now you are going to be able to use the API data in your site!